Driver Development Tools

 The Windows Driver Kit (WDK) provides a set of tools that you can use to develop, analyze, build, install, and test your driver.
 The WDK includes very sophisticated verification tools that are designed to help you detect, analyze, and correct errors in driver code during the development process.
 Many of these tools can be used very early in the development process where they are most critical and can save you the most time and effort.

-The Windows Driver Kit (WDK) 8 for Windows 8 is fully integrated with Microsoft Visual Studio Ultimate 2012.
-The WDK now uses the same compiler and build tools that you use to build Visual Studio projects.
+The Windows Driver Kit (WDK) 8.1 is fully integrated with Microsoft Visual Studio 2013.
+The WDK uses the same compiler and build tools that you use to build Visual Studio projects.
 The code analysis and verification tools can now be easily configured and launched from the Visual Studio development environment, so that you can find and fix problems in your driver source early in the development cycle.

-The WDK 8 for Windows 8 provides a sophisticated driver test framework and a set of device fundamental tests that you can use to automatically build, deploy, and test your driver on remote test systems.
+The WDK 8.1 provides a sophisticated driver test framework and a set of device fundamental tests that you can use to automatically build, deploy, and test your driver on remote test systems.
 The WDK provides the tools to make testing and debugging drivers more convenient and effective than before.

 Driver Development Tools Documentation

 This section describes the tools and techniques that can help you during development: